India-China standoff: Congress says shocking, unbelievable and unacceptable!

 Will the Raksha Mantri confirm? https://t.co/kAtNuHxZVV

-Congress MP Adhir Chowdhury said that india needs to ensure "befitting retaliation".
+Congress MP Adhir Chowdhury said that India needs to ensure "befitting retaliation".
 He said Indian Army officials fell victim to unscrupulous Chinese aggression.

 Our Army Jawans including Colonel have been fallen victims to unscrupulous Chinese aggression. @PMOIndia we need befitting retaliation, retaliation, retaliation!— Adhir Chowdhury (@adhirrcinc) June 16, 2020